elastic/kibana/src/core/MIGRATION.md

 For a few plugins, some of these steps (such as angular removal) could be a months-long process.
 In those cases, it may be helpful from an organizational perspective to maintain a clear separation of code that is and isn't "ready" for the new platform.

-One convention that is useful for this is creating a dedicated `public/new_platform` directory to house the code that is ready to migrate, and gradually move more and more code into it until the rest of your plugin is essentially empty.
-At that point, you'll be able to copy your `index.ts`, `plugin.ts`, and the contents of `./new_platform` over into your plugin in the new platform, leaving your legacy shim behind.
-This carries the added benefit of providing a way for us to introduce helpful tooling in the future, such as custom eslint rules, which could be run against that specific directory to ensure your code is ready to migrate.
+One convention that is useful for this is creating a dedicated `public/np_ready` directory to house the code that is ready to migrate, and gradually move more and more code into it until the rest of your plugin is essentially empty.
+At that point, you'll be able to copy your `index.ts`, `plugin.ts`, and the contents of `./np_ready` over into your plugin in the new platform, leaving your legacy shim behind.
+This carries the added benefit of providing a way for us to introduce helpful tooling in the future, such as [custom eslint rules](https://github.com/elastic/kibana/pull/40537), which could be run against that specific directory to ensure your code is ready to migrate.

 ## Frequently asked questions